Risk & Resilience at DCU

 Terms of Reference

-The GARC's most recent Terms of Reference were approved by the DCU Governing Authority on June 22nd 2017 with minor amendments made by the GARC in November 2019 (V2.1).
+The GARC's most recent Terms of Reference were approved by the DCU Governing Authority on December 4th 2020 (V3.0).

 A risk register is a formal method of documenting the specific details of risks.
 While there is no set format for a risk register there are elements common to most format types.
 It is therefore up to each entity to design a risk register which is suitable to it's own needs.
 The essential elements of a risk register are: